fbpx

 What Causes Herniated Disks?

 The spine is made up of 33 vertebrae, each separated by a disk that helps absorb the shock of movement and keeps the spine flexible.
 A herniated disk occurs when the soft center of a spinal disk pushes through a crack in the tougher exterior casing.
-Some common causes include:

 Symptoms of a Herniated Disk